voxel51/fiftyone/docs/source/user_guide/app.rst

 .. note::

-    Use :ref:`summary fields <summary-fields>` to efficiently query frame-level fields on large video datasets.
+    Frame fields are not directly optimizable.
+Use :ref:`summary fields <summary-fields>` to efficiently query frame-level fields on large video datasets

 For :ref:`grouped datasets <groups>`, you should create two indexes for each field you wish to filter by in query performance mode: the field itself and a compound index that includes the group slice name:

 .. code-block:: python
     :linenos: